 Jack Canfield is the cocreator and coauthor of the CHICKEN SOUP FOR THE SOUL series which has sold over 1 million copies.
 He is also known as one of the teachers featured in the hit movie and bestselling book THE SECRET.
 Jack and his wife, Inga live with their children in California, USA.

 Karel Capek (1890-1938) was one of the most important Czech writers of the twentieth century and a major voice in early European science fiction.
 His work traversed many genres, and his most famous play, R.U.R., introduced the word 'robot' into popular usage.
 He died on Christmas Day 1938.

 Jacqueline Carey is the bestselling and award-winning author of the critically acclaimed Kushiel's Legacy series of historical fantasy novels and The Sundering epic fantasy duology.
 Her desire to write professionally emerged as a driving passion whilst she was living in London and working in a bookshop.
 She lives in West Michigan, and you can learn more by visiting her website: www.jacquelinecarey.com

-Lisa Carey is the author of The Mermaids Singing, In the Country of the Young, and Love in the Asylum.
+Lisa Carey is the author of The Mermaids Singing, In the Country of the Young, Love in the Asylum and Every Visible Thing.
 She lived in Ireland for five years and now resides in Portland, Maine, with her husband and their son.